-The pension remains in the Scheme.
-If you have already left the scheme increases in deferment as noted above.
+The pension remains in the Scheme and increases in deferment as noted above.

 It may then be reduced or increased to take account of the fact that your pension would be payable for longer or shorter than if it had started at NPA.
 Certain restrictions may apply and you may not be able to take your deferred pension early if it is not sufficient to cover the statutory minimum pension the Scheme is obliged to pay.
 You will be advised if your application is unsuccessful.